8 Breastfeeding Myths You Might Not Know

-Breastfeeding myths are all around us!
-Lactation consultants hear them time and time again as they meet with their clients.
+Lactation consultants hear them ALL THE TIME as they meet with their clients.

 -Ashley Barrett, IBCLC at Nuturing Bonds

 Breastfeeding Myth #2: my colostrum isn’t enough for baby

 “Babies are born with a SMALL stomach (about the size of a cherry) and are not yet prepared to consume high quantities of milk.

 The amount of milk your breasts produce those first few days is just right!”

 It might be “common”, but it’s not part of the normal physiological process of breastfeeding.

 Painful breastfeeding is a vital sign that something dysfunctional is happening and that mom and baby need professional help.

 If fixing the latch is not bringing relief, the baby’s anatomical structure should be checked out to look for an explanation as to why the painful latch/feeding is occurring.

 Breastfeeding Myth #4: Breastfeeding mothers get less sleep